 Tier 1 (Entrepreneur) Accelerated Settlement (ILR) Applications

-The Immigration Rules for Tier 1 (Entrepreneur) settlement can be found at paragraph 245EF.
+The Immigration Rules for Tier 1 (Entrepreneur) visa ILR can be found at paragraph 245EF.
 Under the Immigration Rules, Tier 1 (Entrepreneur) migrants can normally apply for settlement once they have spent five years continuously in the UK with leave as a Tier 1 (Entrepreneur).
-However, if certain additional conditions are met, Tier 1 (Entrepreneur) visa holders may be eligible to apply for accelerated ILR after a continuous period of 3 years.
+However, if certain additional conditions are met, Tier 1 (Entrepreneur) visa holders may be eligible to apply for Tier 1 Entrepreneur Accelerated Settlement after a continuous period of 3 years.

-Which Tier 1 (Entrepreneur) migrants are eligible to apply for ILR after 3 years?
+Which Tier 1 (Entrepreneur) migrants are eligible to apply for Tier 1 Entrepreneur accelerated settlement ILR after 3 years?

-You may be eligible to apply for fast-track settlement as a Tier 1 (Entrepreneur) after 3 years if:
+You may be eligible to apply for Tier 1 Entrepreneur Accelerated Settlement after 3 years if:

 - You have established a new UK business or businesses that has or have created the equivalent of 10 new full-time jobs for persons settled in the UK; or

 - You have taken over or invested in an existing UK business or businesses and your services or investment have resulted in a net increase in the employment provided by the business or businesses for persons settled in the UK by creating the equivalent of 10 new full-time jobs; or